AppleGamer22/applegamer22.github.io/content/posts/configurations/congo.md

 These configurations are in this section because they do not fit in a coherent category:

 * [Colour scheme](#colour-scheme)
-* The dark mode appearance is marked as preferred
 * The code copying button is enabled on multi-line code blocks
 * Content search is enabled
 * Recent posts from the blog are shown in the homepage